 But the following five forms of satire were most common during the Middle Ages (all related to folklore):

 - The fool satire — popular also throughout Europe from the 15th to the 17th century.
-Starred the fool or jester who represented the weaknesses, vices, and grotesqueries of contemporary society.
+Starred the fool or jester who represented the shortcomings, vices, and grotesqueries of contemporary society.
 Mr Bean would be a modern example.
 The fool tries to get away with stuff but is found out (unmasked).
 See also the IT Crowd.

 - The rascal satire — often interchangeable with the fool satire.
 But the rascal is not so much ridiculed and unmasked.
 He serves as a touchstone for the surrounding world.
 He is trying to gain entrance to organisations and estates of the medieval world.